bign86/bign86.github.io/content/posts/2024-04-11-erp_models_review.md

 $$\rho_{t+k} = 1 + R^f_{t+k} + ERP_t(k)$$

-where the risk-free takes into account the time-value of money and the ERP the discounting associate with the riskiness of dividends.<br>An advantage of this type of model is that it is forward-looking.
+where the risk-free takes into account the time-value of money and the ERP the discounting associate with the riskiness of dividends.\
+An advantage of this type of model is that it is forward-looking.

 ### Cross-section regression